Kung Fu Panda and Shrek debut in Macau with DreamWorks, Sands venture

 Macau is heavily reliant on the gambling industry, with more than 70 percent of tax revenues coming from the casinos.
 Tourists come primarily to gamble as opposed to Las Vegas, where shows, fine dining and other forms of entertainment are in higher demand.

 Rival casino operators located adjacent to Sands' resorts on Macau's Cotai strip have also been trying to diversify their gambling offerings.
-Melco Crown Entertainment Ltd, owned by Hong Kong billionaire Lawrence Ho and Australian tycoon James Packer, produces the House of Dancing Water show, while Galaxy Entertainment Group Ltd has a cinema and a skytop wave pool.
+Melco Crown Entertainment Ltd 6883.HK, owned by Hong Kong billionaire Lawrence Ho and Australian tycoon James Packer, produces the House of Dancing Water show, while Galaxy Entertainment Group Ltd (0027.HK) has a cinema and a skytop wave pool.

 (Reporting by Farah Master; Editing by Matt Driskill)